developerJai/db_backup_fetcher/README.md

 ### Put your server .pem file to credentials

-You have to put your server pem file to the config/credentials directory in the project.
+You have to put your server pem file to the **config/credentials** directory in the project.
 This location is added in gitignore.
-This pem file will not pass through git
+This pem file will not pass through git.

 ### Run the rake task: